On the Robustness of Kernel Goodness-of-Fit Tests: Extension to U-statistics

 In this work, we have focused primarily on using the V-statistic \eqref{eq: KSD V stat} for estimating the KSD.
 An alternative estimator commonly used in the literature \citep{liu2016kernelized,jitkrittum2017linear,schrab2022ksd,liu2023using} is the following U-statistic $ \frac{1}{n(n-1)}\sum_{1 \leq i \neq j \leq n} u_p(\bX_i, \bX_j)$.
 In this section, we discuss briefly how to extend our key results to this U-statistic estimate.

-\begin{itemize} \item \paranoheading{Extending the qualitative (non-)robustness results} The main ingredients for proving \Cref{thm: non robust stationary} are \emph{(i)} a deviation bound for the V-statistic $D^2(\X_n)$ as shown in \Cref{lem: bound vstat}, and \emph{(ii)} a concentration bound for the bootstrapped quantile $q^2_{\infty, 1-\alpha}(\X_n)$ as shown in \Cref{lem: bound boot quantile}.
+\begin{itemize} \item \textbf{Extending the qualitative (non-)robustness results:} The main ingredients for proving \Cref{thm: non robust stationary} are \emph{(i)} a deviation bound for the V-statistic $D^2(\X_n)$ as shown in \Cref{lem: bound vstat}, and \emph{(ii)} a concentration bound for the bootstrapped quantile $q^2_{\infty, 1-\alpha}(\X_n)$ as shown in \Cref{lem: bound boot quantile}.
 A U-statistic counterpart of both results can be shown by following the same proof technique and replacing $D^2(\X_n)$ with the U-statistic.
 For example, with the U-statistic, a decomposition similar to \eqref{eq: KSD U-stat decomposition} can be derived by summing over only the non-diagonal terms $i \neq j$ and replacing normalizing factors of the form $1/n^2$ to $1/(n(n-1))$.
 Similarly, the proof of \Cref{thm: robust tilted} can be extended to U-statistics by following the same steps in \Cref{app: robustness tilted}.

-\item \paranoheading{Extending the robust-KSD test} To adapt the robust-KSD test to the U-statistic, we first note that rejecting the null if $\Delta_\theta(\X_n) > q_{\infty, 1-\alpha}$ is equivalent to rejecting the null if $D^2(\X_n) > (q_{\infty, 1-\alpha}+\theta)^2$, as argued in \eqref{eq: equiv test expression} and the paragraph thereafter.
+\item \textbf{Extending the robust-KSD test:} To adapt the robust-KSD test to the U-statistic, we first note that rejecting the null if $\Delta_\theta(\X_n) > q_{\infty, 1-\alpha}$ is equivalent to rejecting the null if $D^2(\X_n) > (q_{\infty, 1-\alpha}+\theta)^2$, as argued in \eqref{eq: equiv test expression} and the paragraph thereafter.
 A natural approach is therefore to replace the V-statistic $D^2(\X_n)$ by the U-statistic, and the bootstrap quantile $q_{\infty, 1-\alpha}$ by the square-root of the bootstrap quantile formed with the U-statistic.
 However, since the bootstrap samples \eqref{eq: bootstrap sample} based on U-statistics can take \emph{negative} values, the bootstrap quantile can also take negative values, rendering its square-root $q_{\infty, 1-\alpha}$ undefined.
 One solution is to never reject the null when this happens.
-This will make little impact when $\ksd^2(Q, P)$ is large so that the bootstrap samples very likely take positive values, but will make the test conservative when $\ksd^2(Q, P) \approx 0$ so that the bootstrap samples can take negative values with high probability. \end{itemize}
+This has little impact when $\ksd^2(Q, P)$ is large, since the bootstrap samples are then likely to take positive values.
+However, when $\ksd^2(Q, P) \approx 0$, the bootstrap samples are more prone to taking negative values, thus making the test conservative. \end{itemize}